-Departments or college programs that have a social media presence or would like to start one should contact their account coordinator in CRMS.
-Departments that are unsure who to contact or that do not have an account coordinator should contact CRMS at 704.330.6666 or email@example.com.
-CRMS seeks to ensure all college social media coordinate with other CPCC sites and their content.
-CRMS and the College’s Internet Communications Team reserve the right to decline a request for a unique page/site.
+Divisions that have a social media presence or would like to start one should contact their account coordinator in CRMS.
+If you are unsure who to contact or do not have an account coordinator, contact CRMS at 704.330.6666 or firstname.lastname@example.org.
+CRMS reserves the right to decline a request for a unique page/site.
 In those cases, the department or program will have the opportunity to post information on the College’s main information site(s).

 Departments should consider their messages, audiences and goals, as well as a strategy for keeping information on social media sites up-to-date.
 Your account coordinator in CRMS can assist and advise you with your social media planning.

 All institutional pages must identify an existing full-time employee who is appointed to be responsible for content.
 In addition, all sites must have CRMS identified as an administrator, with full access to the site, wherever possible.
 CRMS will not utilize this access unless something inappropriate needs to be removed, and should not be considered a substitute for regular unit/department review and oversight.